michel-leonard/C-Quadratic-Sieve/README.md

 ### qs_parametrize, preparation_part_4

-*Good parameters can improve the speed of quadratic sieve by at least 20%, this is verified by a development version*.
+*Good parameters can improve the speed*.

-- define the algorithm parameters, you may try to ameliore
+- define the algorithm parameters
 - allocates a block of memory for the quadratic sieve computations
 - prepare constants, variables, buffers, data arrays ...